kalisio/kano/docs/guides/understanding-kano.md

 * at the bottom to open the **timeline**,
 * on the left to open the **side/main menu**,
 * on the right to open the **catalog**.

+In addition, a floating action button <i class="las la-chrvron-up la-2x"></i> is available in the bottom-right corner to perform some actions.

 Check out now our [quickstart guide](./getting-started.md) for more details.